FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-mainnet-is-live.md

 Next week, it’s time to celebrate!
 Join us for [Filecoin Liftoff Week](https://liftoff.filecoin.io/), an action-packed series of talks, workshops, and panels curated by the community to celebrate the Filecoin mainnet launch and explore the network’s future.
 The event takes place October 19-23, 2020.

-Whether you’re a Filecoin expert or just getting started, Liftoff is a great opportunity to learn, build, and explore.
-There will also be some very special guests and exciting announcements, so don’t miss it!
-You can register to attend [here](https://liftoff.filecoin.io/).
-If you’d like to host your own event or celebration, [submit](https://filecoin-community.typeform.com/to/EYLmGgOr) your session today.
+Whether you're a Filecoin expert or just getting started, Liftoff is a great opportunity to learn, build, and explore.
+There will also be some very special guests and exciting announcements, so don't miss it!
+You can register to attend [on the Filecoin Liftoff Week website](https://liftoff.filecoin.io/).
+If you'd like to host your own event or celebration, [submit](https://filecoin-community.typeform.com/to/EYLmGgOr) your session today.

 [![Filecoin Liftoff Schedule](https://filecoin.io/vintage/images/blog/mainnet-liftoff-schedule.jpg)](https://liftoff.filecoin.io/)